WangLabforComputationalBiology/NanoAbLLaMA/README.md

   --temperature The value used to regulate the probability of the next token; a higher temperature leads to more diverse text, but it may also result in untrustworthy content. (default: 0.2)
   --top_k The number of top-probability word tokens to retain for top-k filtering. (default: 40) --top_p If set to a floating-point number less than 1, only the most probable tokens whose cumulative probability reaches top_p or higher are retained for generation. (default: 0.9)
+  --do_sample If set to True, the model will perform random sampling based on the probability distribution of words; if set to False, the model will use a Greedy Search strategy. (default: True)
-  --do_sample Whether to use sampling; otherwise, use greedy decoding. (default: True) --repetition_penalty The parameter for repetition penalty, 1.0 indicates no penalty. (default: 1.2) --interactive If True, you can input instructions interactively.
+  --repetition_penalty The parameter for repetition penalty, 1.0 indicates no penalty. (default: 1.2) --interactive If True, you can input instructions interactively.
 If False, the input instructions should be in the input_file. (default: True)
   --input_file You can put all your input instructions in this file (one instruction per line). (default: None)